malmriv/WhereIsThatPlaneGoing/README.md

 4. The API receives the user's location and computes the bounding box spanning 7 km in all directions.
 It then queries the Flightradar24 API to identify nearby aircraft (usually just the most visible one).
 No additional filtering logic is applied — the first result is typically enough, even near airports.
 5. The Flightradar24 response is translated into human-readable text by mapping ICAO airport codes to actual airport names using a resource like the [OurAirports database](https://ourairports.com/data/).
 6. The Shortcut receives the result as a JSON object with a single `"Message"` field, which is then displayed as a notification.

+## How to reproduce

+- Fork this repository.
+- Obtain your own Flightradar24 API key.
+- Create an account on [Render.com](https://render.com).
+- Set up a Docker container (just a few clicks, no need for prior Docker knowledge).
+- Connect the container to your forked copy of the repository.
+- Add an environment variable named `MY_API_KEY` containing your Flightradar24 API key.
+- The repository already includes all necessary imports for it to run immediately.

+Good luck!